unrowdy/radio/README.md

 ## Fix before merge

-  * Fix responsive design for smallest screen sizes
   * Add new settings to storage
-  * Create a github release and a link back to v1
+  * Create a link back to v1

 ## Refactor

+  * can you check/make the visualizer batch everything in one repaint?
   * pass more data around vs including modules everywhere
-  * index.html still has canvas
   * keyboard presets are kinda hacky, also allow ten
   * clean up visualizer on/off code
+    * also turn off based on it being hidden due to screen size
+    * and hide based on being turned off
-    * also the waterfall down was kinda cool
+    * but the waterfall down was kinda cool too
   * Build system
     * npm for rollup and replace vagrant
   * Make display one large svg
+    * maybe not, but 1/4 scale the whole thing like 7 segment already is, if you do
   * Debug option (for lcd off color mostly)
   * console log error and fallback